Amy Coney Barrett On The Supreme Court Could Change Everything

 “One thing to flag that isn’t really addressed in Doe v.
 Purdue is the asymmetry that an opinion like this creates, because student victims of sexual harassment are held to a really remarkably high standard in the court,” Alexandra Brodsky, a staff attorney at Public Justice, who litigates civil rights cases concerning harassment and other forms of discrimination against students, the criminalization of poverty, and qualified immunity, told Refinery29.

 “Little procedural errors that their schools make are never going to be enough to win the lawsuit.
 They have to show that their school was deliberately indifferent to severe and pervasive harassment of which the school had actual knowledge.
 And with Doe v.
-Purdue, by making it so easy for specifically male students accused of sexual harassment to make out a claim, has — I think — really warped the incentives for schools.
-I think a school could reasonably look at the lay of the land right now, see [Barrett] confirmed the Supreme Court, and say, in almost every case, the best way to avoid the lawsuit is going to be to find that the complainant was false, regardless of what the actual evidence says.”
+Purdue, by making it so easy for specifically male students accused of sexual harassment to make out a claim, it has — I think — really warped the incentives for schools.
+I think a school could reasonably look at the lay of the land right now, see [Barrett] confirmed to the Supreme Court, and say, in almost every case, the best way to avoid the lawsuit is going to be to find that the complainant was false, regardless of what the actual evidence says.”

 Advertisement

 Furthermore, Brodsky said she worries that Barrett’s decision in Doe v.
-Purdue has disturbing implications for civil rights in general, because it takes evidence of civil rights agencies doing their jobs, and enforcing civil rights law, as evidence of discrimination against the discriminators, which demonstrates a skepticism of and hostility to the protection of civil rights, and the project of federal enforcement of civil rights, that can be so important for so many victims of discrimination, including sexual assault survivors.
+Purdue has disturbing implications for civil rights in general, because it takes evidence of civil rights agencies doing their jobs, and enforcing civil rights law, as evidence of discrimination against the discriminators, which demonstrates a skepticism of and hostility to the protection of civil rights, and the project of federal enforcement of civil rights, that can be so important for victims of discrimination, including sexual assault survivors.

 “I worry that if...the Supreme Court were to publish an opinion like Doe v.
 Purdue, federal agencies could reasonably worry that whatever steps they make to stop discrimination are actually going to give a free pass to discriminators,” Brodsky said.